AshishVsancheti/AshishVsancheti/README.md

 🌱 Currently, I'm delving into advanced machine learning techniques and keeping an eye on emerging technologies.

-💞️ I'm eager to collaborate on projects focusing on data analysis, leveraging tools like Python, SQL, Power BI, and machine learning.
+💞️ I'm eager to collaborate on projects focusing on data analysis, leveraging tools like Python, SQL, Power BI, and Machine Learning.

 📫 Don't hesitate to get in touch with me through:
 Email: ashishsancheti013@gmail.com OR LinkedIn: https://www.linkedin.com/in/ashish-sancheti/